This document documents the mechanisms for generating (and managing) reports one-off (instead of via schedules, which are described here).

 .2 and so on.
 This de-clashing also applies to your custom report name!

-Old on-demand reports are pruned based on the configuration setting
+Old one-off reports are pruned based on the configuration setting

 opCommon.nmis) by default that is set to 42 days.